Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 5.0.7.0 (July 30, 2019) brings the following features and improvements :

+* Add an option in 'Transforms & Jobs' tab to scale media reserved units using old AMS v2 REST API
+* There is now a way to generate a DRM token from Asset Information / Content Protection tab
+* UI update to make it more different from v4
+* Bug fixes

 Version 5.0.6.0 (July 17, 2019) brings the following features and improvements :

 * Custom block size to leverage [Azure Storage high-throughput](https://azure.microsoft.com/en-us/blog/high-throughput-with-azure-blob-storage/) for video file upload